Skip to content

 • Supports filtering logs by date range, operator, etc.

-🔍 Security Tip: Log content is only accessible to roles with the "View System Logs" permission, ensuring sensitive information is controlled.
+🔍 Security Tip: Log content is only accessible to roles with "View System Log" permission, ensuring sensitive information remains controlled.